-A: Program participation can be terminated if you are in the company of individuals using drugs or involved in possession or transport or distribution of drugs.
+A: It is your responsibility to notify AFS if you find other using drugs and to avoid being together with the drugs users.
+If you are in the company of individuals using drugs or involved in possession or transport or distribution of drugs, you are liable as of the same offence and be liable for immediate termination for Early Return.